Cholmes24/JID-0338/README.md

 ### BUILD:

-MySQL Server:
+  * MySQL Server:

-Open your preferred database viewing tool such as MySQL Workbench
+    * Open your preferred database viewing tool such as MySQL Workbench

-Click on the Local instance router and log in
+    * Click on the Local instance router and log in

-Once connected, ensure the server is running by navigating on the toolbar to the Server → Server Status.
+    * Once connected, ensure the server is running by navigating on the toolbar to the Server → Server Status.

-If not connected, navigate to Server → Startup/Shutdown and start the server.
+    * If not connected, navigate to Server → Startup/Shutdown and start the server.

-Once the server is confirmed to be running, navigate to File → Open SQL Script.
+    * Once the server is confirmed to be running, navigate to File → Open SQL Script.

-Select ‘SQL Init Script.sql.’
+    * Select ‘SQL Init Script.sql.’

-Execute the contents of the file to build the scorecardv5 database structure.
+    * Execute the contents of the file to build the scorecardv5 database structure.
 (If using MySQL Workbench, click the lightning bolt symbol located at the top of the SQL prompt.)

 ### INSTALLATION:

-Desktop Application:
+  * Desktop Application:

-Double click on the HEMAScoreCardClientInstaller.exe that has been downloaded from GitHub.
+    * Double click on the HEMAScoreCardClientInstaller.exe that has been downloaded from GitHub.

-If a Windows Security popup appears, click More Info → Run Anyway.
+    * If a Windows Security popup appears, click More Info → Run Anyway.

-Continue through the steps of the installation setup.
+    * Continue through the steps of the installation setup.
 Once complete, you should have access to HEMAScorecardClient.exe.

-Mobile Application:
+  * Mobile Application:

-Install npm on your machine using the instructions found at https://www.npmjs.com/get-npm.
+    * Install npm on your machine using the instructions found at https://www.npmjs.com/get-npm.

-Install yarn by typing in the command npm install yarn
+    * Install yarn by typing in the command npm install yarn

-Navigate to the JID-0338/React Front End folder in the command line and type in the command yarn
+    * Navigate to the JID-0338/React Front End folder in the command line and type in the command yarn

-Install the expo client by using the command
-npm install -g expo-cli
+    * Install the expo client by using the command: npm install -g expo-cli

 ### RUNNING APPLICATION:

-Python Connection Handler:
+  * Python Connection Handler:

-Open a command prompt window and navigate to the directory where the interfacedbAPIv2.py file is located.
+    * Open a command prompt window and navigate to the directory where the interfacedbAPIv2.py file is located.

-Run the file with the command:
+    * Run the file with the command:
 python interfacedbAPIv2.py

-Desktop Application:
+  * Desktop Application:

-Double click HEMAScorecardClient.exe (or click the desktop shortcut) to run the application.
+    * Double click HEMAScorecardClient.exe (or click the desktop shortcut) to run the application.

-Mobile Application:
+  * Mobile Application:

-Navigate to the JID-0338/React Front End folder in the command line and run the command expo start
+    * Navigate to the JID-0338/React Front End folder in the command line and run the command expo start

-This will open a window in the browser that contains a QR code.
+    * This will open a window in the browser that contains a QR code.

-Scan this code with the camera on your mobile device and the app will begin in Expo Go.
+    * Scan this code with the camera on your mobile device and the app will begin in Expo Go.

 ### TROUBLESHOOTING:

-"Authentication Plugin: caching-sha2_password cannot be loaded" error
+  * "Authentication Plugin: caching-sha2_password cannot be loaded" error

-This is a common error that can occur if the user types pip install mysql-connector instead of pip install mysql-connector-python.
+    * This is a common error that can occur if the user types pip install mysql-connector instead of pip install mysql-connector-python.
 Ensure to use the latter.

-If that does not fix the problem, then try:
+    * If that does not fix the problem, then try:

 Locate the my.ini file which should be located in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.